SCIENT·MANIFESTO

 How decisions happen.

-Where the system depends on human compensations to keep functioning.
+Where the system depends on human compensation to keep functioning.

 This reading is not merely descriptive.
 It is diagnostic.